MarioVidoni/OpenAI-Daily-Fact/README.md

 ### Today's fact
 #
-Did you know that the first computer "bug" was actually a real bug?
-In 1947, a moth flew into one of the relays in the Harvard Mark II computer and its presence disrupted the operations.
-The operators "debugged" the machine by removing the insect, and thus originated the term "debugging" in the context of computer science.
-This makes "debugging" one of the few programming terms steeped in a literal truth!
+Did you know the first programmer in history was a woman?
+Her name was Ada Lovelace and she worked on Charles Babbage's early mechanical general-purpose computer, the Analytical Engine, in the mid-1800s.
+So, the history of programming is actually attributed to a woman, even though today the field is predominantly male-dominated!